Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

 Furthermore, verify that the probability to go to phase III is 0.38.

 ### 02.03 (shows that req.
 02.06, 02.12, 02.16 and 02.20 are met): {-}
 Use the function `optimal_bias`.
-Supply the same input values as in test case 02.01, however set the adjustment method to "both" and set the optimization region for the multiplicative adjustment parameter $\lambda$ to {0.5, 0.52, ..., 1} and the parameters for the additive method $\alpha_CI$ to {0.3, 0.325, ..., 0.5}.
+Supply the same input values as in test case 02.01, however set the adjustment method to "both" and set the optimization region for the multiplicative adjustment parameter $\lambda$ to {0.5, 0.52, ..., 1} and the parameters for the additive method $\alpha_{CI}$ to {0.3, 0.325, ..., 0.5}.
 Furthermore set a constraint for the maximum sample size to be 350.

-Verify that the program returns the results for both adjustment methods by returning the selected method as well as the calculated adjustment parameter.
+Verify that the program returns the results for both adjustment methods by returning the selected methods "multipl." and "add." as well as the calculated adjustment parameter.
 Hereby verify, that the results for the additive method are the same as in test case 02.01 as the sample size constraint is not binding and that the optimal sample size for the multiplicative method changes to 100 in phase II and 240 in phase III, (i.e a total of 340) and the expected utility changes to 98 (in 10^5\$).

 ### 02.04 (shows that req.
 02.13 and 02.20 are met): {-}
 Use the function `optimal_bias`.
-Supply the same input values as in test case 02.03 (including the optimization regions for the adjustment parameters), however set the adjustment method to "all" and let the constraint for the maximal sample size remain at a value of 350.
+Supply the same input values as in test case 02.03 (including the optimization regions for the adjustment parameters and the constraint for the maximal sample size), however set the adjustment method to "all".

 Verify that the program returns the results for both adjustment methods by returning the selected method as well as the calculated adjustment parameter and further returns the results of an additive and a multiplicative adjustment method that not only adjust the treatment effect but also the threshold value for the decision rule.
 Hereby verify that the results for the basic additive and multiplicative method the same as in test case 02.03.
 Moreover, verify that for the advanced method, the program returns an expected overall utility of 97.00 (in 10^5\$), an adjustment parameter of 0.78 and optimal sample sizes of 122 in phase II and 204 in phase III (i.e. an overall sample size of 326) for the advanced multiplicative method ("multipl2") and an expected overall utility of 77.40 (in 10^5\$), an adjustment parameter of 0.475 and optimal sample sizes of 136 in phase II and 206 in phase III (i.e. an overall sample size of 342) for the advanced additive method ("add2").